-Syntax IOCTL [#] < filenumber > , < string > Purpose To transmit a control character or string to a device driver.
-Remarks IOCTL commands are generally two to three characters followed or ally by an alphanumeric argument.
-An IOCTL\$ command string maup to 255 bytes long.
-The IOCTL statement works only if: 1.
-The device driver is installed.
-2. The device driver states it processes IOCTL strings.
-3. BASIC performs an OPEN on a file on that device. į Most standard MS-DOS device drivers don't process IOCTL strings it is necessary for the programmer to determine whether the specific can handle the command.
-Example ļ If a user wanted to set the page length to 66 lines per page on LPT1 procedure might be: 10 OPEN "\DEV\LPT1" FOR OUTPUT AS #1 20 IOCTL\$ #1, "PL66" Also see the IOCTL\$ Function.
+7.67 IOCTL Statement

+Syntax IOCTL [#]<filenumber>, <string>

+Purpose To transmit a control character or string to a device driver.

+Remarks IOCTL commands are generally two to three characters followed optionally by an alphanumeric argument.
+An IOCTL\$ command string may be up to 255 bytes long.

+The IOCTL statement works only if:

+- 1. The device driver is installed. - The device driver states it processes IOCTL strings. - BASIC performs an OPEN on a file on that device.

+Most standard MS-DOS device drivers don't process IOCTL strings, and it is necessary for the programmer to determine whether the specific driver can handle the command.

+If a user wanted to set the page length to 66 lines per page on LPT1, the procedure might be:

+10 OPEN "\DEV\LPT1" FOR OUTPUT AS #1 20 IOCTL\$ #1, "PL66"

+Also see the IOCTL\$ Function.